En Mana Vaanil: Plot

 A poor mute man Ganesh and a rich deaf-mute girl Thilaka fall in love.
-Their love supported by Ganesh's family but is opposed with a vengeance by Thilaka's family.
+Their love is supported by Ganesh's family but is opposed with a vengeance by Thilaka's family.
 At the same time, Thilaka is pursued by other suitors who are only after her money.
 Ganesh and Thilaka flee their hometown together, pursued by Thilaka's uncle and suitor.
-Will their love succeed?
+What happens next is the crux of the Story.